Loren Duggan on Congress’s Return From Recess with Federal News Radio

 Warren Rojas on Retirement Savings Plans On C-SPAN

-Law Reporter Warren Rojas appeared on and previewed House floor debate on legislation that would increase the flexibility of retirement savings plans, making it easier for employers to offer retirement plans to their employees.
+Law Reporter Warren Rojas appeared on C-SPAN and previewed House floor debate on legislation that would increase the flexibility of retirement savings plans, making it easier for employers to offer retirement plans to their employees.

 Travis Tritten on House Appropriators Boosting Weapons Programs with Radio

-Senior Defense Reporter Travis Tritten appeared on to discuss a vote by House appropriators on its defense funding bill which boosted major weapons programs such while also dealing setbacks to the Pentagon and Trump administration by nixing a Space Force and blocking any defense money for the border.
+Senior Defense Reporter Travis Tritten appeared on Surveillance to discuss a vote by House appropriators on its defense funding bill which boosted major weapons programs such while also dealing setbacks to the Pentagon and Trump administration by nixing a Space Force and blocking any defense money for the border.

 LawSites Spotlights Law’s Practical Guidance Expansion